ProstoyVadila/web_scrapper/README.md

 ## Description

 This is a web scrapper based on microservices architecture.
 It is designed to be scalable, fast, manageable via API and work around the clock.
+The main idea behind this scrapper is to get a lot of persistent data from websites on a daily basis.
+It's not suitable for one-time scrapping.

+### Why microservices?

+I chose microservices architecture because it's scalable.
+It's easy to add new services and scale them independently.
+For example, if we need to crawl sites faster, we can just add more Scrapper instances.
+If we need to add new functionality, we can just add new services (for example, services to transform and load data to get a whole ETL process).

+### Why Python, Rust and Go?

-The only reason why I used three different languages is because I wanted to practice them and to get acquainted with their popular frameworks.
+The only reason why I used three different languages in this project is because I wanted to practice them and to get acquainted with their popular frameworks.
 And, of course, ~~to show off~~ to challenge myself.
-In real-world projects, I would prefer to use only one.
+In real-world projects, I would definitely prefer to use only one.

+The main idea is to use a language that is suitable for the task.
+For example, I used Python for Scheduler because it's easy to write and it's not the most performance-critical part of the project.
+I used Rust for Scrapper because it's fast and works fine under high load (this service's performance is the most crucial).
+I used Go for Proxy Manager because it's fast and easy to write and maintain.

 ## Structure: